romanf-dev/magnesium/README.md

 Why 'Magnesium'
 ---------------

-Because magnesium is the 'key component of strong lightweight metal alloys'.
+RTOS-less systems are often called 'bare-metal' and magnesium is the 'key component of strong lightweight metal alloys'.
 Also, magnesium is one of just seven 'simple' metals contaning only s- and p- electron orbitals.